Eyelid Twitches: How to Prevent And Treat Them

 We all know that smoking affects your health in a negative way.
 Maybe the annoying eye twitch can convince you to quit.

-If the eye twitching last long than a few days and is constant, it is best to consult with your health professional as it may signal more serious neurological problems which should be investigated further by your doctor.
+If the eye twitching lasts longer than a few days and is constant, it is best to consult with your health professional as it may signal more serious neurological problems which should be investigated further by your doctor.

 For more information about your eyes, contact your IRIS eye care professionals.